 I fired up my trusty data logger and left it in front of my desk fan for 30 minutes for the control data.
 Then I moved it and suspended it in front of the Chillmax for the same period of time.
 This is what it recorded (red line is the switch over point).

-As already explained, the Chillmax works by evaporating water on fibrous panels by forcing air across them.
-That water has got to go somewhere – so it comes out as a vapour in the cooled air.
-Well, most of it does.
-Some of it actually condensed on to my data logger and began to drip during my test.
-I have since discovered that it also condenses on the front grille and can drip periodically, so you need to be careful if you put it on a shelf.
-The fan is quite powerful enough to project the drips forward when they drop.
+As I’ve already explained, the Chillmax works by evaporating water on fibrous panels by forcing air across them.
+That water has got to go somewhere, and in this case it comes out as vapour in the cooled air.
+In the right light, you can actually see it – it’s essentially fog.
+And just like when it’s foggy outside, and everywhere gets damp, this vapour can condense on surfaces.
+My data logger collected some and began to drip during the test, and I have since discovered that it also condenses on the front grille and can drip periodically, so you’d need to be careful what you had underneath it if you placed it on a shelf.
+The fan is quite powerful enough to project the drips forward slightly when they drop.

 Does it really work?

 Well, it does cool the air by a few degrees, but it also sends the humidity up.
 So if it is already humid and sticky, the cooling effect is completely cancelled out by the extra stickiness.
 If it’s really hot, then no, it doesn’t work.
 However, to be fair to it, at lower temperatures (under about 26ºC) it does produce a slight cooling effect.

 Will it cool more if I use ice water?

 No. Evaporative coolers are not influenced significantly by the temperature of the water used in them.
 The temperature of the air that comes out depends on the temperature (and humidity) of the air going in, and the science of evaporation.
 Only this evaporation results in the cooling effect observed.

 Will it cool more if I put the filter in the freezer?